VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 1.8.1 =

 - Fix: Moved core shortcode instructions to its own page.
-- Fix: Balance update in PE during action.
+- Fix: Balance update in PE during action for Dashed Slug use.
 - Fix: Admin log fixed to be manageable for large user bases.
 (Who would have thought this would be used on sites with thousands of users?)
 - Add: Functions moved around to appropriate folders.
+- Add: Moved the hashes to the bar and then removed hashes but show the amount for each point to be more like an XP bar.

 = 1.8.0 =